waku-org/js-rln/README.md

 A tool like GNU's `base64` could be used to encode this data.

-### Updating zerokit
+### Updating Zerokit

-1. Make sure you have nodejs installed and a C compiler
+1. Make sure you have NodeJS installed and a C compiler
 2. Install wasm-pack

 ```